devStraub/qikserve/README.md

   * You can see the endpoints on link /swagger-ui.html

-  * The questionary resposes be is the questionary.txt;
+  * The questionary resposes are in the questionary.txt;